MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-offline.md

 2. Run the script.

-   `[MRS90HADOOP] $ sudo bash install.sh`
+   `[MRS90HADOOP] $ bash install.sh`

-3. When prompted to accept the license terms for Microsoft R Server, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.
+3. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.

+4. Repeat EULA acceptance for Microsoft R Server.

-4. Installer output shows the packages and location of the log file.
+Installer output shows the packages and location of the log file.

 ## Verify installation